yysun/apprun/README.md

   * router
   * state management
   * virtual dom
   * event system
   * component

 And allows me to:

   * have as little ceremony code as possible
   * avoid having business logic locked down by framework
   * use with other framework/libraries freely

 AppRun is intended to be such a framework.

+Its use of the [event publication and subscription pattern](docs/event-pubsub.md) at the core makes AppRun different to other frameworks.

 ## Quick Start